Explore Countries

 What to Expect in Part 3?

-• Questions are usually related to your Part 2 cue card topic.
+• Questions are usually linked to the topic discussed in Part 2.

-• This part demonstrates how well you can handle IELTS speaking test questions beyond personal experiences.
+• This section evaluates how well you can handle IELTS speaking test questions beyond personal experiences and simple descriptions.

 • How important is creativity in education?